A-PSRO: A Unified Strategy Learning Method with Advantage Function for Normal-form Games: Experiment Results and Discussion

+In symmetric zero-sum games, we test A-PSRO with both LookAhead and diversity modules on complex real-world games and report the exploitability of different algorithms.
+The environment we chose for testing is the normal-form games generalized used in the previous PSRO algorithms \cite{5,3}.
+These games are derived from real-world large-scale games abstracted into matrix form, which are described in detail in the Supplementary Metarial \ref{A-PSRO for Solving Zero-Sum Games2}.

-Since there is no need for equilibrium selection in zero-sum games, agents in zero-sum games are trained by SC-PSRO without Population Clipping Module.
-We evaluate the exploitability of SC-PSRO and baselines in zero-sum games with large strategy spaces.
-In Figure \ref{fig3}, we show the results in four typical zero-sum games: AlphaStar (the widely used real-world game with a complex strategy space), Transitive game (game with almost only transitive dimension), Elo game with noise (noise is randomly added to the payment matrix), and Go (traditional board game).
-The results of more games are presented in the supplementary material.
+In Figure \ref{fig3}, we show the results in four typical zero-sum games: AlphaStar (the widely used real-world game with a complex strategy space), Transitive game (game with almost only transitive dimension), Elo game with noise (noise is randomly added to the payment matrix), and Simplified Go game (traditional board game with restricted board size).
+The results of more games are presented in the Supplementary Material, Figure \ref{supply1}.

-From Figure \ref{fig3}, we can see that our method achieves the notable reduction in exploitability across all game environments, sometimes by several orders of magnitude.
-The SC-PSRO without Diversity Module outperforms SC-PSRO in the Transitive game and the reason is that the Diversity Module is proposed to escape the constraints of non-transitive structure, which hardly contributes to the convergence in the games with strong transitive dynamics.
-The effectiveness of SC-PSRO without LookAhead Module has a significant decline in all the games, which indicates that our LookAhead module greatly contributes to approximating Nash equilibria in both cyclic and transitive structural games.
+From Figure \ref{fig3}, we can see that our method achieves a notable reduction in exploitability across all game environments, sometimes by several orders of magnitude.
+A-PSRO without diversity outperforms A-PSRO in the Transitive game.
+The reason is that the diversity module is designed to navigate the constraints of non-transitive structure, and its impact is limited in games with strong transitive dimensions.
+The effectiveness of A-PSRO without the LookAhead module has a significant decline in all the games, which indicates that our LookAhead module greatly contributes to approximating Nash equilibria in both cyclic and transitive structural games.

+In Figure \ref{fig4}, we show the distribution of advantages in different games.
+We use the non-linear dimensionality reduction method t-SNE (t-Distributed Stochastic Neighbor Embedding) \cite{39} to map the strategies into the unit matrix and maintain adjacency between strategies.

+From Figure \ref{fig4}, it is evident that there exists clear convexity of the advantage function in zero-sum games.
+In games with a strong transitive dimension (AlphaStar, Transitive game), the advantage function exhibits rapid changes around the Nash equilibrium.
+Conversely, when the advantage function changes slowly around the Nash equilibrium, indicative of a cyclic structure, the diversity module becomes crucial for the learning process of the Nash equilibrium.
+This is consistent with the experimental results in Figure \ref{fg1_3}, \ref{fg1_4}.

+As A-PSRO solely requires traversing the pure strategy space when computing advantages, the algorithm can be swiftly implemented using matrix operations.
+Figure \ref{fig5} illustrates the comparison of running times between different algorithms.
+It is evident that A-PSRO does not substantially increase computational complexity.